armelf/Financial-Algorithms/README.md

    - Else: Do nothing

 ##### TextBlob Sentiment Analysis
 We explain here how we compute our message score.
 We use the Python library named `textblob`.
 It is a Python library that provides a simple API for common NLP tasks.
 Here is a tutorials website: https://textblob.readthedocs.io/en/dev/quickstart.html.
-You can install it typing this syntax in your terminal.
+You can install it typing this syntax in your terminal:

 ```bash
 pip install textblob